Kelly Barnhill (softball): Professional career

 On April 16, 2019, the Chicago Bandits of the National Pro Fastpitch league selected Barnhill first overall in the 2019 NPF Draft.
 Her teammate at Florida, Amanda Lorenz, was selected directly after her by the USSSA Pride.
-The Bandits finished with the best regular season record in the 2019 NPF season, but went on to be swept by the Pride in the best–of–five championship series.
-Barnhill signed a one-year extension with the Bandits on February 10, 2020.
+She made her debut on June 8, tossing 4.2 innings against the Cleveland Comets.
+The Bandits finished with the best regular season record in the 2019 NPF season, but went on to be swept by the Pride in the best-of-five championship series.
+Barnhill finished her rookie season with a 4–0 record, a 2.43 ERA, and 52 strikeouts in 44.2 innings.